russross/blackfriday/mmark2rfc.md

 An empty line between the IAL and the table or indented code block is allowed.

+## Tables

+A table caption is signalled by using `Table: ` directly after the table.

 ## Figures

 Any text directly after the code block/fenced code block starting with `Figure: ` is used as the caption.